janderholm/uuigaz/README.md

 ### Client
-The client is written in Python.
+The client is written in Python using PyGame and further instructions are available in the python subdir.